Hire Financial Analysts

 In addition to screening for industry-leading expertise, we also assess candidates’ language and interpersonal skills to ensure that you have a smooth working relationship.

-When you hire with Toptal, you’ll always work with world-class, custom-matched financial analysts ready to help you achieve your goals.
+When you hire financial analysts with Toptal, you’ll always work with world-class, custom-matched financial analysts ready to help you achieve your goals.

-You can hire financial analysts on an hourly, part-time, or full-time basis.
-Toptal can also manage the entire project from end-to-end with our Managed Delivery offering.
-Whether you hire an expert for a full- or part-time position, you’ll have the control and flexibility to scale your team up or down as your needs evolve.
+You can hire finance analysts on an hourly, part-time, or full-time basis.
+Toptal can also manage the project end-to-end based on your specific requirements as part of our Consulting and Services offerings.
+Whether you hire a financial analyst for a full- or part-time position, you’ll have the control and flexibility to scale your team up or down as your needs evolve.
 Our financial analysts can fully integrate into your existing team for a seamless working experience.

 How to Hire a Great Financial Analyst

 Although used as a cautionary tale, the above quote points to how tricky gaining such control over financials truly is.
-Finding the right financial analyst can be a major step in that direction.
+Finding the right financial analyst can be a major step in that direction, especially when financial forecasting and financial planning are essential to long-term growth.

 It now takes more than simply having a bachelor’s degree or master’s degree or a certain number of years of experience in the field.
 The skillsets outlined below provide a strong way to test whether a financial analysis candidate can excel and truly offer you that added value.